bklogic/data-access-service-example/README.md

 Follow the steps below to clone and deploy this application to a remote development workspace:

-- Create a [Service Builder DevContainer](https://github.com/bklogic/service-builder-devcontainer) according to its GetStarted instruction.
+- Create a [Service Builder DevContainer](https://github.com/bklogic/service-builder-devcontainer) according to its Get Started instruction.
 - Clone this application in the work folder.
 - Create, test and deploy a data source according to [Service Builder Tutorial](https://www.backlogic.net/docs/getting-started/service-builder/#development).
 - Deploy the application.